 In April, our CTO Richard Billington blogged on ‘Has time to market ever been more important for app development?’ where he touched upon wonderful examples of collaboration that had drastically reduced time to market caused by the unprecedented circumstances of the COVID-19 pandemic.

 A sector that we have worked closely with and watched in admiration as they innovated and adapted in reaction to the crisis, is local government.
-We asked Tommy Lai, our Marketing Director, to highlight some of the council stories that have shown the incredible power of low-code in addressing critical needs during the COVID-19 event.
+In this blog, we highlight some of the council stories that show the incredible power of low-code in addressing critical needs during the COVID-19 event.

 Operational flexibility can boost productivity

 The immediate shutdown of the UK in March forced most organisations to make instant changes to operations, staff and customer communications.
 Several realised they did not have the ability or systems to move quickly.
 Others already had the skills, tools and experience to pivot, adapt, communicate and continue in a new way.
 These organisations emerged as leaders, showing that real change is possible.
 And that it can be done very quickly.